 Curl shock is the most common cause.
 There are some other possibilities, though!
 Here are some other reasons why your hair went straight after a haircut.

 - You cut the curls off.
 If you dry cut your own wavy hair, it’s normal if your hair looks straighter than usual until your next wash.
-It’s normal for wavy hair to be the waviest/curliest at the ends, so a dry curl cut will initially cut the curliest portion of your hair off.
+Wavy hair is waviest/curliest at the ends, so a dry curl cut will initially cut the curliest portion of your hair off.
 It will take until your hair is washed and dried again before it will curl up again, as water resets your natural pattern.
-Anyway, if you haven’t re-washed your hair since your cut, do that before assuming that your hair has quit curling.

 - You cut it too short for your curl pattern.
 Some wavy hair patterns require a few inches (or even 6+ inches) before they begin to really show their texture.
-Imagine taking a piece of yard and twisting it every 3 inches.
-Naturally, if you cut that string to just 2 inches, you won’t see the twist, right?
-Except with wavy hair, it’s typically looser at the roots, and tighter at the ends.
-So some wavy hair patterns may twist every 2 inches or so once they start twisting, but the first twist my not happen until about the ears, roughly 3-4 inches from the top of the hair.
-So for some people if their hair is cut shorter than maybe 8 inches or so, it will not look wavy.
+Imagine taking a piece of yarn and twisting it every 3 inches.
+Naturally, if you cut that string to just 2 inches, you won’t see the twist.
+With wavy hair, it’s typically looser at the roots, and tighter at the ends.
+So some wavy hair patterns may twist every 2 inches or so once they start twisting, but the first twist may not happen until roughly 3-4 inches from the top of the hair.
+For some people if their hair is cut shorter than 8 inches or so, it will not look wavy.
 For others, their hair gets curlier the shorter it gets!
 It really just depends on your curl pattern.

 - Your hair was feathered, thinned or razor cut.
-Feathering, thinning and razor cutting are techniques that all have certain benefits.
 If you’re looking to embrace your natural waves, these techniques are ones you’ll want your stylist to avoid.
-These cutting techniques can disrupt naturally wavy hair from clumping which can make it straighter or “poofy” rather than allowing it to have defined waves.
+These cutting techniques can disrupt naturally wavy hair from clumping which can make it straighter or “poofy” rather than having defined waves.